 Similar in nature to REST services, Web services can be called from workflows.
 Use Flux to:

 - Invoke Web services (SOAP/HTTP) defined using WSDL

 - Simplifies integration in an SOA environment

 Pass Data In and Out

-Pass job data into REST and Web services.
-Pull data from REST and Web services into your jobs and workflows for processing.
+Pass workflow data into REST and Web services.
+Pull data from REST and Web services into your workflows for processing.